-POLT 1010 - AMERICAN NATIONAL GOVERNMENT 3 Credit(s); 3 Lecture Hour(s)
+POLT 1010 - AMERICAN NATIONAL GOVERNMENT

 This course involves an examination of the people, values, institutions, processes, and policies associated with American government.
 Special emphasis is given to the way in which all of the variables interact to form the dynamic that is American politics.
-This course meets the requirements for OTM in Social and Behavioral Science TMSBS UG
+This course meets the requirements for OTM in Social and Behavioral Science TMSRS

-PHYSICAL SCIENCES
+PHYSICAL SCIENCE

-PSCI 1010 - WEATHER STUDIES: INTRODUCTION TO METEOROLOGY 3 Credit(s); 2 Lab Hour(s) 2 Lecture Hour(s)
+PSCI 1010 - WEATHER STUDIES: INTRODUCTION TO METEOROLOGY 3 Credit(s); 2 Lab Hour(s), 2 Lecture Hour(s)

 An introductory science course designed to familiarize students with the basic facts, theories, and methods relating to the study of meteorology.
 This course will focus on the principles of the natural world and the causes of weather.
 Students will apply these principles by analyzing and interpreting the effects of the atmosphere on our natural and human ecosystems using real-time data from the National Weather Service.
 This course will also analyze the effects of various human activities upon weather and the global system.
-Semesters available: Fall - online UG
+Semesters available: Fall online

-PSCI 1030 - OCEAN STUDIES: INTRO TO OCEANOGRAPHY 3 Credit(s); 2 Lab Hour(s) 2 Lecture Hour(s)
+PSCI 1030 - OCEAN STUDIES: INTRODUCTION TO OCEANOGRAPHY 3 Credit(s); 2 Lab Hour(s), 2 Lecture Hour(s)

 An introductory science course designed to examine the world's oceans from an earth science perspective.
 Students will use real-world ocean information to explore the physical, chemical, biological, and geographical properties of oceans and investigate the interactions between the oceans and the hydrosphere, atmosphere, lithosphere, and biosphere.
-Semesters available: Fall - online UG
+Semesters available: Fall - online

-PSCI 1050 - CLIMATE STUDIES: INTRODUCTION TO CLIMATOLOGY 3 Credit(s); 2 Lab Hour(s) 2 Lecture Hour(s)
+PSCI 1050 - CLIMATE STUDIES: INTRODUCTION TO CLIMATOLOGY

 An introductory science course designed to familiarize students with the basic facts, theories, and methods relating to the study of climatology.
 This course will focus on the principles of the natural world and the causes of weather.
 Students will apply these principles by analyzing and interpreting the effects of the atmosphere on our natural and human ecosystems using real-time data from the National Weather Service.
 This course will also analyze the effects of various human activities upon weather and the global system.
-Semesters available: F - Online UG
+Semesters available: F - Online